- Who may borrow materials from the libraries?

 - Faculty and students at other Virginia higher education institutions

-- Independent researchers
+- Independent researchers (upon presentation of a picture ID)

 - Faculty from OCLC Reciprocal Faculty Borrowing Program institutions